adrianwilliams474/HudlLoginTest/README.txt

 This suite requires node.js LTS to operate and a compatible version of Firefox (102.0.1)

-There needs to be a config.json file created in the main folder with the below syntax:
+There needs to be a config.json file created in the main directory with the below syntax:

 {
 	"username": "insert username here",